miturka/FWinPhotoViewer/README.md

 # FWinPhotoViewer

-, built with PyQt6 and Pillow.
+A fast, modern, and user-friendly image viewer for Windows, built with PyQt6 and Pillow.
 Designed as a better alternative to Windows Photo Viewer, with support for favorites, HEIC/HEIF formats, and batch export.

 ## Features